Yandex Cloud

 You can configure alerts in Yandex Monitoring to receive notifications about cluster failures.
 In Yandex Monitoring, there are two alert thresholds: Warning and Alarm.
 If the specified threshold is exceeded, you will receive alerts via the configured notification channels.

-Monitoring cluster stateMonitoring cluster state
+Monitoring the cluster stateMonitoring the cluster state

-1. Navigate to the folder dashboard and select Managed Service for MySQL.
+1. Go to Managed Service for MySQL.

 3. To get started with Yandex Monitoring metrics, dashboards, or alerts, click Open in Monitoring in the top panel.